 Spikes in harmful content are coming from all corners of the internet.
-To effectively prepare for and manage risks across social media, brands need to understand who is creating the harmful content and putting them at risk.
+To effectively prepare for and manage risks across social media, brands need to understand who is creating harmful content and putting them at risk.

 Whether they are bad actors with malicious intent toward a company, trolls who are intentionally antagonizing online community members, activists taking direct action against a brand, spammers, child groomers, state actors, or conspiracy theorists, there are countless people out there purposefully creating risks for organizations.
-As the social media landscapes evolve, so do their attacks.
+As social media landscapes evolve, so do their attacks.